Meral Akşener: Controversies

 During the 1990s, Akşener threatened journalists who spoke out against the government, saying: "Until now, we have succeeded in preventing any unwanted event happening.
 Still we will try.
 But after today, we know we will have difficulty in holding back our Tansu-Çiller-fanatical youths.
 We are warning you for the last time."

+In 2016, Akşener claimed that her tenure as interior minister saw security services conduct "the longest, broadest, and most comprehensive cross-border actions [against the PKK] in history.
+I’m sorry to say there are some on social media who say ‘Meral Akşener can’t be MHP leader, she’s responsible for unsolved murders.’
+Let them say what they will; I’m fine with all of it.
+If a thing is necessary for this country, for this nation’s unity and togetherness, I will take responsibility right to the end".

-While Akşener carried out the military's demands in the lead-up to the 1997 military memorandum, one of her appointees was charged with wiretapping high ranking commanders of the Turkish Armed Forces, which created friction between her and the Turkish military.
+While Akşener carried out the military's demands in the lead-up to the 1997 military memorandum, one of her appointees was charged with wiretapping high-ranking commanders of the Turkish Armed Forces, which created friction between her and the Turkish military.
 One general allegedly threatened to "impale her like a goose".
+Though they shared their opposition to the Islamism of the Welfare Party, Akşener's disagreements with the military in the lead-up to the 1997 coup were ultimately over whether the ousting of the Islamists would be done through democratic means or through military intervention.

 Akşener accused Abdullah Öcalan of being "Armenian spawn" (Ermeni tohumu).

 Akşener frequently uses nicknames for government-aligned politicians, some of which tend to stick.
 She dubbed Treasury and Finance Minister Berat Albayrak the "Damat" (royal son-in-law) after his marriage to Esra Erdoğan.